insilichem/tangram_mmsetup/README.md

-# Plume OpenMM GUI
+# Tangram OpenMM GUI

 A graphical interface to run OpenMM simulations in UCSF Chimera.

 # Dependencies

 This extension relies on [ommprotocol](https://github.com/insilichem/ommprotocol), which in turn depends on OpenMM, PDBFixer, MDTraj, ParmEd, OpenMolTools and some more.
-All of these requirements should be handled by the main [Plume installer](https://github.com/insilichem/plume).
+All of these requirements should be handled by the main [Tangram installer](https://github.com/insilichem/tangram).

 # Quick Usage